BaguetteYeeter/eggpm/README.md

 └── build.sh
 ```

-Finally EggPM prints lots of info about how to add this package to a
+Finally, EggPM updates the repository if `repo_path` is used, making for a mostly
-repository, so it's mostly copying the XML it gives.
+automatic build process.
+It also prints the XML info if needed.

 ## File structure